DONaldma0326/bank_system/README.md

-# BankSystem

-## Overview

-BankSystem is a Python application for processing CSV data, providing functionality to load data from a CSV file, apply custom functions, save the results to a new CSV, and run tests to ensure correctness.

-## Prerequisites
+Version

-- Python 3.8 or higher
+Python 3.8 or higher
-- pip

 ## Installation